Virtual Machines

 - Split to

-- Fault domain = Physical.
+- Fault domain = Physical, same network and hardware.
 This is on diff rack.

 - Update domain = Software.
 Use for software update/shutdown.